-Proposals must include a well-established network of partners-including USDA, DOD, DOI, state and local governments, and non-governmental organizations-that are necessary to achieve the sentinel landscape's goals and objectives and that will actively contribute to project planning and implementation.
+Both expressions of interest and full proposals must include a well-established network of partners-including USDA, DOD, DOI, FEMA, state and local governments, federally recognized Indian tribes, and non-governmental organizations-that are necessary to achieve the sentinel landscape's goals and objectives and that will actively contribute to project planning and implementation.
 Competitive proposals will document a history of ongoing partner collaboration prior to and/or during the development of the proposal.
 Proposals should include a detailed explanation of how partners plan to coordinate efforts within the sentinel landscape, including an explanation of what each partner's roles and responsibilities would be.

-Proposals should also include a description of governance and decision-making structure for their local sentinel landscape partnership.
+Proposals should also include a description of the governance and decision-making structure for their local sentinel landscape partnership.
 All landscapes are expected to have a formal local coordinating committee comprised of representatives from their partner network that is responsible for overseeing the implementation of the landscape's goals and objectives.

-Proposals should demonstrate that USDA, DOD, DOI, state agencies, and non-governmental organizations will actively participate in the sentinel landscape.
+Proposals should demonstrate that USDA, DOD, DOI, FEMA, state agencies, and non-governmental organizations will actively participate in the sentinel landscape.
 Participation from local and regional agencies is strongly encouraged.
 To be competitive, proposals should include how each partner will contribute to specific actions that advance the partnership's goals.
 Partner contributions may include but are not limited to: